Supporting local organisations that mean something to you can help to rebalance the problem of disproportionate public funding in the UK.

 You need only look at a gentrification map to see the concentration of wealth in inner city London in contrast to the slowing of economic life in the outer areas that are yet to be ‘discovered’.

-We at whatCharity are well aware of the problem of disproportionate amounts of funding being filtered to one area or cause and not the next.
-Attention is so often given to larger charities – whose benefit is having large enough budgets to create big marketing campaigns that capture the peoples’ hearts.
-However there are so many just as crucial charities to support, charities that are getting less attention simply because they have smaller turnovers.
+We at whatimpact are well aware of the problem of disproportionate amounts of funding being filtered to one area or cause and not the next.
+Attention is so often given to the big name charities – whose benefit is having large enough budgets to create big marketing campaigns that work to capture the peoples’ hearts.
+However there are so many just as crucial charities and social enterprises to support, that are getting less attention simply because they have smaller turnovers.